 Talent practices will play a more important role in businesses’ strategic capabilities.

-HR may become smaller.
-New organizational structures may sprout to help HR professionals collaborate closely with other business functions.
+HR will become smaller.
+New organizational structures will emerge to help HR professionals collaborate closely with other business functions.

-HR may begin to behave more like marketing—analyzing employee data, creating customized talent offerings and marketing, and branding and educating employees about talent and HR processes.
+HR will begin to behave more like marketing—analyzing employee data, creating customized talent offerings, and marketing and branding talent and HR processes.

-HR may play a bigger role evaluating external applications, and building interfaces between them and the organization’s own data and systems.
+HR will play a bigger role evaluating external technologies, and building interfaces between them and the organization’s own data and systems.

 March 17, 2014